SteveHoltRules/ReadMe-Writer/README.md

   ```

   ## Usage
-  use it
+  Use this repo to learn more about stuff

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the Unlicense license.

   ## Contributing

-  contribute
+  Contribute and learn, tinker and remake

   ## Test